 Thanatos was the Greek personification of death, and would lead souls of the deceased into the underworld.
 In Norse mythology, the Valkyries would help guide the souls of fallen soldiers to Valhalla.
-Ancient religions like these would form the basis for the Angel of Death found in more contemporary theology.
+Ancient religions such as these would form the basis for the Angel of Death in more contemporary theology.
 In the Islamic faith the Angel of Death even has a giant ledger to keep track of souls, both dead and alive, and is depicted with a scythe just like the Reaper.

 Works of art depicting death featured the Reaper wielding all manner of weapons as an unsettling reflection of the countless lives lost to the disease at the time.
-Believe it or not, the scythe wasn't originally the instrument most associated with the Reaper, but it was clearly so fitting that it has endured as one of its trademarks.
+Believe it or not, the scythe wasn't originally the instrument most associated with the Reaper, but it was so fitting that it has endured as one of its trademarks.
 Just as a farmer would "reap" his crops with the tool, death would reap souls.
 Some artists also included an hourglass as a reminder that time eventually runs out for all of us, and that it will be waiting for us when it does.

-"The Seventh Seal, a 1957 film in which a knight plays a game of chess against the Reaper for his life, is a prominent example of this.
+"The Seventh Seal," a 1957 film in which a knight plays a game of chess against the Reaper for his life, is a prominent example of this.
 Although the embodiment of death isn't very bony in the movie, he does have a scythe and black cloak.
-The ghost face costume worn by the self-aware killers in the Scream franchise is also made to look like a spectral Grim Reaper, which just highlights how well Scream understands horror.
+The ghost face costume worn by the self-aware killers in the "Scream" franchise is also made to look like a spectral Grim Reaper, which just highlights how well "Scream" understands horror.

 Currently, the Grim Reaper isn't always depicted in a foreboding way.
 It is often used in comedy as a way to deal with morbid humor.
-Monty Python's The Meaning of Life contains a scene in which death arrives at a small farmer's hut to take his soul, but the farmer reacts as if dying were only a minor inconvenience, much to the Reaper's chagrin.
-Bill and Ted's Bogus Journey has a similar joke when the two accidentally die, but treat meeting the Grim Reaper like it's a casual occurrence, and end up playing a game of twister with him for their lives.
-Even Blue Oyster Cult's Don't Fear the Reaper is about accepting that death is an inevitable and natural process, and something that we shouldn't be scared of.
+"Monty Python's The Meaning of Life" contains a scene in which death arrives at a small farmer's hut to take his soul, but the farmer reacts as if dying were only a minor inconvenience, much to the Reaper's chagrin.
+"Bill and Ted's Bogus Journey" has a similar joke when the two accidentally die, but treat meeting the Grim Reaper like it's a casual occurrence, and end up playing a game of Twister with him for their lives.
+Even Blue Oyster Cult's "Don't Fear the Reaper" is about accepting that death is an inevitable and natural process, and something that we shouldn't be scared of.

-Since death is a constant that isn't going anywhere any time soon, the ubiquity of the Grim Reaper lends itself to limitless ways staying intimidating, funny, or possibly even both.
+Because death is a constant that isn't going anywhere any time soon, the ubiquity of the Grim Reaper lends itself to limitless ways of staying intimidating, funny, or possibly even both.
 More than a few of our shirts feature the cloaked skeleton, both ominously and with a streak of gallows humor, if any of you are interested.